England collapse puts Australia on top

 Weary England risk ending with a whimper

-For all of the optimism England might have taken from escaping the fourth Test with a draw, this has been a timid, end-of-term performance from a team who look as if they cannot wait for the series to be over.
+For all of the optimism England might have taken from escaping the fourth Test with a draw, this has been a timid, end-of-term performance from a team who at times have looked as if they cannot wait for the series to be over.

 Australia were allowed to escape from 12-3 on Friday then, in more favourable batting conditions on Saturday, England collapsed once more in a blur of self-inflicted dismissals.